 Verification Standards

-Safety is paramount in adaptive sports.
+Safety is paramount in adaptive and Paralympic sport.
 Therefore, we plan to:

 - Verify certifications: Confirming real instructor qualifications.